Skip to content Skip to sidebar

 2. Select DeepL as Your Translation Engine

-WPML will now use DeepL when translating your content.
+When you’re done, click Save settings.
+WPML will now use DeepL to translate your content.

 With WPML, you can translate all content on your website.
 This includes pages, posts, custom posts, products, and more.